Thursday, March 31, 2022

 Big Woods Bloomington

-Big Woods is a hip & cozy brewpub on Grant Street, just a block north of Kirkwood.
+Big Woods is a cozy brewpub on Grant Street, just a block north of Kirkwood.
 The Big Woods family includes Quaff ON!
 Brewing Co. and Hard Truth Distilling Co., their craft beer and craft distillery brands.
 At Big Woods, you can expect a full menu of artisan, pub-style food, fantastic monthly features, a broad craft beer & cider selection anchored by their Quaff ON! brews, and a full spirits & cocktails menu largely featuring Hard Truth liquors.
-Enjoy a meal & drinks at a cozy table in their house-turned-restaurant, at their laid-back bar, outdoors on their porch, or on their seasonal beer garden out back.
+Enjoy a meal and drinks at an intimate table in their house-turned-restaurant, at their laid-back bar, outdoors on their patio, or on their seasonal beer garden out back.

 Insider Tip: Looking for recommendations?
 We suggest their Go Big Burger, Peanut Butter Busted Knuckle beer, and New Old Mojito.
 Don't be afraid to try something on the featured menu of the month — you'll enjoy what you order so much, you'll wish it was on the permanent menu.